These DIY Concrete Planters Cost Less Than a DOLLAR to Make!

 DIY Concrete PlantersPrint

-Last step: Fill your DIY concrete planters!
+Last step: Fill your DIY cement flower pots!

 Consider these options to buy: